 Periods of impaired consciousness can be short or long.
 The degree of impairment can range from slight to severe.
 Doctors use various terms to describe the different levels of consciousness:

 Lethargy is a slight reduction in alertness or mild mental fogginess (clouding of consciousness).
 People tend to be less aware of what is happening around them and to think more slowly than usual.
-They may appear tired.
+They may feel tired and lack energy.

 Obtundation, an imprecise term, refers to a moderate reduction in alertness or moderate clouding of consciousness.